This Term

 Life Curriculum

-The children spend several sessions during their first weeks learning about new rules and routines for their new classroom.
-Each week the children will also discuss a ‘thought for the week’ with their teacher and class.
-These thoughts link closely to personal, social and health education.
+The children spend several sessions during their first week learning about new rules and routines for their new classroom.
 During the first half term the children will learn more about what it means to be a good friend.
-They will learn how to make new friends and discuss if doing what our friends tell us is always good for us.
-Later in the term the children will learn about healthy lifestyles, including understanding why exercise and hygiene can affect our health.
-The children will also discuss the term ‘disability’ and what this can mean to different people.
+They will learn how to make new friends and discuss how to resolve fall outs with their friends.
+Later in the term the children will learn about what bullying is and how words and actions can affect how people feel.
+They will learn how to report bullying or other hurtful behaviour, including online, to a trusted adult and the importance of doing so.